Divorce FAQ

 What happens to existing common law marriages?

-Existing common law marriages will continue to be recognized under the new law being implemented in Alabama.
-Regardless of when these marriages were entered into, as long as they were established prior to January 1st of 2017, they will be considered valid by the state.
-Therefore, individuals currently in a common law marriage need not worry about its validity being affected by the new law.
+Existing common-law marriages will continue to be recognized under the new law being implemented in Alabama.
+Regardless of when these marriages were entered into, as long as they were established before January 1st, 2017, they will be considered valid by the state.
+Therefore, individuals currently in a common-law marriage need not worry about its validity being affected by the new law.

 How can Ferguson and Ferguson help?